MicrosoftDocs/sdk-api/sdk-api-src/content/eaptypes/ns-eaptypes-_eap_method_info_ex.md

 ### -field eapProperties

 Set of flags that describe specific properties of the EAP methods.
 For flag descriptions, see <a href="https://msdn.microsoft.com/10407b85-5d2c-4c75-9b65-a0d65d4cc7ab">EAP Method Properties</a>.

+### -field pInnerMethodInfoArray

+Pointer to an <a href="https://msdn.microsoft.com/3deb04da-3071-4ddd-a7cb-82a1c47c3677">EAP_METHOD_INFO_ARRAY_EX</a> structure that contains information about all of the EAP methods installed on the client computer.

 #### - eapType